 Dr. Gundle earned her PsyD from The Wright Institute and has since been highly involved in advocacy work internationally, adding unique depth to her clinical work.
-Her office is conveniently located a short walk from Penn Station and the 33rd.
-Street subway station
+Her office is conveniently located a short walk from the 23rd St subway station.

 Message to clients

 I believe in collaboration and in change.
 My approach to treating individuals combines cognitive behavioral therapy methods with stress reduction, mindfulness, and problem-solving approaches.
 Psychotherapy is ultimately about living a fuller, more meaningful life and I believe I can help you achieve this.
 There are many triggers we all face: relationship problems, identity issues, loss or trauma, perfectionism, problems setting or maintaining goals, life transitions, or just a general sense that something is wrong.
 I am interactive and direct in challenging dysfunctional patterns that are getting in the way of leading the life you want.
 I will work collaboratively with you to develop an individual plan of action, building on strengths, to bring balance, meaning, and ease into your life.

 I have been extensively trained in psychodynamic, CBT, mindfulness, and Interpersonal techniques, and I tailor each person's treatment to their individual needs, providing a comprehensive and specific treatment plan for each person.

 I provide psychotherapy to individuals, couples, and families.
 In addition, I run four groups in my practice.